 Answer: The economic downturn at the time impacted mode choice not only in Bellevue but statewide.
-This could have resulted in a drop in workforce numbers, which could have impacted commuting rates (both NDAR and DAR).
-The chart below shows the DAR dip across the state, and at state CTR-affected and Bellevue CTR-affected sites.
+The drop in workforce numbers could have impacted commuting numbers and mode share.
+The chart below shows the drive-alone rate dip across the state, and at Commute Trip Reduction-affected worksites in Bellevue and across the state.